 Overall, there’s an ancient sensuality in the lover archetype.
 She can heal past wounds, and forge new bonds with her feminine power.

-The lover archetype is represented most commonly as Aphrodite, the Greek goddess of beauty and love.
-Also: Ishtar (Babylonian), Inanna (Sumerian) Venus (Roman), Hathor (Ancient Egyptian).
+The lover archetype is commonly represented as Aphrodite, the Greek goddess of beauty and love.
+Also: Ishtar (Babylonian), Inanna (Sumerian) Venus (Roman), and Hathor (Ancient Egyptian).

 This feminine archetype finds representations in: